dubbogo/tools/README.md

 - path: the directory that you want to format imports, the default value is current work directory.
 - module: the go module name, you can find it in go.mod of the project. if not set, it will find go.mod in `path` that you set.
 - bl: in second import block, we may have many third party modules, if bl is true, the tool will split these modules with a blank line.
-The default value is false.
+The default value is true.

 so you can simplified the above command to `imports-formatter -path . -module github.com/dubbogo/tools`, and if you execute this command in the project root path, you can even ignore remaining 2 parameter, only need to type `imports-formatter` on your screen.